310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Chiaki past %}
 Mhm!
 You’re always asking me questions, so it’s about time I asked you one!
 Shinkai-kun, what is your dream?
 {% endbubble %}

 {% bubble Kanata pastfrown %}
 u-um…? i-i don’t know how to respond to such a sudden question…?

 ah! i see! your wish is for me to answer that question, yes?
 {% endbubble %}

 {% bubble Chiaki past %}
 If that’s what you want to think, then sure!
 Does that mean granting wishes is your dream?

 Fuhaha!
 We’re just going back and forth with everything right now, huh!
 {% endbubble %}

 {% bubble Kanata pastfrown %}
 ummm…? i grant wishes because i am a god. i do not know if that is what you would call a Dream or not…!

 it is the same as Breathing and eating Food for me… can i call that my Dream?
 {% endbubble %}

 {% bubble Chiaki past %}
 That’s different!
 Well, it is possible to have meals as a dream if you were a kid who was starving to death!

-But you’re not like that, right?
+But you aren’t like that, right?

 A dream!
 Is something you don’t have with you at this very moment!
 But you’ll do whatever it takes to have it within your grasp!